Drive Dull Care Away Campaign to preserve Sandy Ives’s Legacy

 Increasing the size of the endowment is crucial now, given the uncertainty of university funding.
 Our goal for this year is to raise our endowment from its present level of $100,000 to a million dollars.
 Once the goal is reached, income generated from the endowment will be used to fund the ongoing programs of the Maine Folklife Center.
 Pledges may be paid over a 5 year period.

-Your support will help ensure that this national treasure, the Maine Folklife Center and its archives continues its work of training a new generation of students in folklore methods to document our community cultures.
+Your support will help ensure that this national treasure, the Maine Folklife Center continues its work of training a new generation of students in folklore methods to document our community cultures.
+The Northeast Archives of Folklore and Oral History (NAFOH) now reside with the Raymond H. Fogler Library Special Collections Department.